MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 ## OnIdiom markup extension

-The `OnIdiom` markup extension allows you to customize UI appearance based on the idiom of the device the application is running on.
+The `OnIdiom` markup extension enables you to customize UI appearance based on the idiom of the device the application is running on.
 It's supported by the [`OnIdiomExtension`](xref:Xamarin.Forms.Xaml.OnIdiomExtension) class, which defines the following properties:

 - `Default` of type `object`, that you set to a default value to be applied to the properties that represent device idioms.
 - `Phone` of type `object`, that you set to a value to be applied on phones.